Schattenbrot/mini-block/README.md

 - Payload validation and errors accordingly.
 - Enable paging for getAllPosts (the database is bound to get bigger normally)
 - Add meaningful comments.
-- Cors handling!
-(Delete doesn't work with the simplest solution I found, so change that)

 ### Frontend